-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

+Your heart remains true to values you were taught and respect, and you realize that you may be perceived by others as not being very inclusive.
 Because much of the world is changing, you may feel compelled to be more understanding with others' perspectives, but this doesn't come easy to you, and you may feel frustrated or impatient.